Marcokorcak/Cross-Site-Request-Forgery-CSRF/README.md

 <img src= "https://user-images.githubusercontent.com/77298953/210189668-e6ae32c4-828e-41cf-98bf-beb552ca6d3f.PNG" width=70% height=70%>

+The image above shows the code that was added in the addfriend.html file
 </br>

 <img src= "https://user-images.githubusercontent.com/77298953/210189683-518bab0c-da62-4042-a3e8-1ec7a2c185d1.PNG" width=70% height=70%>

+The image above shows Samy sending a email to Alice with a malicious link
 </br>

 <img src= "https://user-images.githubusercontent.com/77298953/210189689-6b815363-c12c-4ace-bb41-38d01430caf5.PNG" width=70% height=70%>

+The image above shows that Samy is now Alice's friend when logged into Alice's account

 ## Explanation for Task 2
 In order to get this attack to work when Alice would go on the attacker32 website, a GET